AdityaAS/Fashion-Recommendation-using-ML/README.md

 | Mihir      | Data cleaning and implementation of method 3 (NLP features) |
 | All        | Evaluation of all methods, debugging, mid-term and end-term reports |

-All team members will actively participate in discussion via a private slack workspace and keep each other in the loop
+All team members will actively participate in discussions via a private slack workspace and keep each other in the loop

 ## Proposal Video